Discover Where and When to See Cherry Blossom Trees in Seattle

 Similar to Washington DC, Seattle is famous for its beautiful cherry blossoms.
-People travel from all over the US to see Seattle in bloom as the spectacle transforms the city.
-With this guide, Totally Seattle wants to help users plan a Seattle trip that makes the most of Cherry Blossom Season.
+People travel from all over the US to see Seattle in bloom as the spectacle absoltuely transforms the city.
+With this guide, we want to help you plan a Seattle trip filled with color, making the most of Cherry Blossom Season.

 When is the Best Time to see Cherry Blossoms in Seattle?

 However, on average, you can usually expect cherry blossoms to be at peak bloom between mid to late March.
-At the time of writing, we’re looking ahead to 2023; it’s likely that the cherry blossoms will be at peak bloom right on schedule, but something might change between now and then.
+At the time of writing, we’re looking ahead to 2024; it’s likely that the cherry blossoms will be at peak bloom right on schedule, but something might change between now and then as global weather is more than a little strange right now…

-If you live in the US and you want to time your visit to coincide with the very best of the cherry blossom season, then we suggest waiting until February as this will allow you to gauge the best possible time to arrive.
+If you live in the US and you want to time your visit to coincide with the very best of the cherry blossom season (highly recommended), then we suggest waiting until February as this will allow you to gauge the best possible time to arrive.

 If you’re from farther afield, it might be harder to hold off booking flights and accommodation; for these people, we recommend banking on mid to late March.